-The misuse of contact lenses is highly associated with corneal scarring.
-This includes improper cleaning regimes and replacement schedules, inadequate hand hygiene, and sleeping in contact lenses.
-All these factors result in an increased risk of infection that can form corneal ulcers and subsequent scars.
+The misuse of contact lenses is highly associated with scarring of the eye.
+This includes improper cleaning practices and ignoring proper replacement schedules, inadequate hand hygiene, and sleeping in contact lenses.
+All these factors result in an increased risk of infection that can form corneal ulcers and subsequent formation of scar tissue in the eye.
 Speak to your eye doctor to ensure you are following proper lens hygiene guidelines to prevent any complications.

 Keratitis is a medical term that describes the inflammation of the cornea secondary to a viral, bacterial, or fungal infection.
 This can occur after an eye injury or improper contact lens hygiene.
 Treatment for keratitis involves antibiotics, antiviral eyedrops, antifungal eyedrops or steroid drops.
 Untreated keratitis may progress to permanent corneal damage such as scarring.

 Herpes is a virus that can live dormant in your body and be reactivated at later points in your life in response to stressors.
 Herpes Simplex Virus 1 is related to cold sores and is very common.
 Herpes Simplex 2 is related to genital herpes.
-Both conditions can result in sores on the cornea which overtime can spread to permanent damage.
+Both conditions can result in sores on the cornea which over time can turn into permanent damage and herpes scarring.
 Herpes Zoster is otherwise known as shingles.
 If you’ve had chickenpox at some point in your life, you are at risk of shingles later on in your life.
 Shingles can also result in sores forming on the cornea.

 Corneal degenerations involve problems with the structure of the cornea over time.
 An example of this may include keratoconus.
 This condition results in thinned irregular shaped corneas.
 The resulting shape resembles that of a cone.
 This irregularity in shape causes blurry vision that begins during teenage years and progresses through adulthood.
 Keratoconus can cause swelling and scarring to the cornea due to changes happening in the structure.

-A corneal scar can worsen over months or even years if there is an associated underlying eye disease such as in conditions like keratoconus.
-However, in some cases a corneal scar may not change over time.
-This is apparent in situations such as injury or infection.
+Scars on the eyeball can worsen over months or even years if there is an associated underlying eye disease such as in conditions like keratoconus.
+However, in cases such as injury or infection, a corneal scar may not change after the injury or infection has healed up.
 See your eye doctor to determine the cause of scarring in order to best treat the condition and prevent it from worsening.